domrest/CLDL_CUDA/README.md

  This is a GPU-accelerated version of the [Closed-Loop Deep Learning](https://github.com/Sama-Darya/CLDL) library.

- Multithreaded processing using a CUDA-enabled GPU allows for much more complex CLDL nets.
+ Multithreaded processing using a CUDA-enabled GPU allows for much more complex CLDL networks.

 # Prerequisites